regebro/supporting-python-3/source/foreword.rst

 there are two things to keep in mind.
 One is that Python 3 is simply a nicer language than Python 2.
-While there are only a handful of major changes, it's all of the little changes that add up to make the experience of programming Python 3 that much more pleasant compared to Python 2.
+While there are only a handful of major changes, it's all of the little changes that add up to make the experience of programming Python 3 that much more pleasant than Python 2.
 It's rather common to hear core developers say how they prefer coding in Python 3 over Python 2.
 I for one have simply stopped coding in Python 2 as it just feels slightly off compared to the more uniform feel of Python 3.
 And secondly, more code will be